aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

 .. function:: PhononPhonopy(structure, ph_settings, es_settings [, optimize=True, pressure=0.0, use_nac=False])

-   :param structure: AiiDA StructureData object that contains the crystal unit cell structure.
+   :param structure: StructureData object that contains the crystal unit cell structure.
-   :param ph_settings: AiiDA ParametersData data  object that contains the phonopy input parameters.
+   :param ph_settings: ParametersData data  object that contains the phonopy input parameters.
-   :param es_settings: AiiDA ParameterData object that contains the calculator input parameters.
+   :param es_settings: ParameterData object that contains the calculator input parameters.
 These parameters depends on the code used (see workchains/launcher examples)
-   :param optimize: (optional) AiiDA BooleanData object.
+   :param optimize: (optional) BooleanData object.
 Determines if a crystal unit cell optimization is performed or not before the phonon calculation.
 By default this option is True.
-   :param pressure: (optional) AiiDA FloatData object.
+   :param pressure: (optional) FloatData object.
 If optimize is True, this sets the external pressure (in kB) at which the unit cell optimization is preformed.
 By default this option takes value 0 kB.
-   :param use_nac: (optional) AiiDA BooleanData object.
+   :param use_nac: (optional) BooleanData object.
 Determines if non-analytical corrections will be included in the phonon calculation.
 By default this option is False.

 - ph_settings: This object contains a dictionary with all input parameters for phonopy.
 See plugins section for more information.
 Additional dictionary entries can be added to request a remote phonopy calculation.
 See example in examples/workchains/launh_phonon_gan ::